Health Professions and Occupations Act

 HPOA menu

-Bylaws under the HPOA
+CPSBC Bylaws under the HPOA

-During the consultation, revisions were made to the Bylaws to improve legibility and to further clarify the intent of each part.
+During the consultation, revisions were made to the CPSBC Bylaws to improve legibility and to further clarify the intent of each part.
 Significant changes made to the bylaws following the consultation process are described below.

 Most of the edits to part 6 reflect recent changes to the requirements to be eligible for an independent licence to practise medicine in BC, reflecting the recognition of some extrajurisdictional credentials and streamlining some current registration processes.